 Returning to the College from a LOA or Withdrawal

 Students returning from a LOA or a Withdrawal may be permitted to register for classes during the add/drop period.
-A resumption of studies conference with their College adviser or a dean is typically required in the first week of the quarter.
+A resumption of studies conference with their College adviser or a dean in the Office of the Dean of Students in the College is typically required in the first week of the quarter.

 Note: Students cannot resume studies in the College if they have received a bachelor’s or an advanced degree elsewhere.